krasnyd/pilbox/README.rst

 -  *w*: The desired width of the image
 -  *h*: The desired height of the image
--  *mode*: The resizing method: adapt, clip, crop (default), fill and scale
+-  *mode*: The resizing method: adapt, clip, crop (default), fill, scale and min

    -  *adapt*: Resize using crop if the resized image retains a supplied percentage of the original image; otherwise fill